miladrahimi/phprouter/README.md

 }
 ```

-PhpRouter also throws the following exceptions:
+PhpRouter throws the following exceptions:

 * `RouteNotFoundException` if PhpRouter cannot find any route that matches the user request.
 * `InvalidControllerException` if PhpRouter cannot invoke the controller.